Want to help more children walk to school?

 This year is Living Streets' 90th anniversary, so we have decided to take pupils on a special walking journey re-tracing the steps of our greatest achievements over the course of the last 90 years.

 Happy Shoesday is our fundraising event, raising money to create safer streets for all.
-Start the new school year with the right step - register to take part on Tuesday 1 October.
+Start the new school year with the right step - register to receive your free fundraising pack and run the event any day of this month-long celebration.
 On the day, children walk to school in their happy shoes and donate a suggested donation of £1 towards our charitable work to create safer streets for all.